 How to Get the Most Out of Running with the Bulls in Pamplona

-- Two firecrackers go off.
-The first is to alert you that the bulls have been released from the pen.
-The second is to say that they have started running towards the runners.
-Unless you are at the start of the run, neither of these firecrackers is a signal for you to run.
+Unless you are at the very beginning of the course, neither of these firecrackers is a signal for you to run.
 If you do, you'll never see the bulls.
-Instead, follow those behind you.
-When they start to run, it's time for you to run too.
+Instead, follow those behind you—when they start to run, you'll know it's time.

-Unfortunately, waiting for the bulls to approach makes the whole thing more dangerous (not waiting means you can't really say you've run with the bulls.
-So, to stay safe, follow the following advice.
+Unfortunately, waiting for the bulls to approach makes the whole thing more dangerous, but not waiting means you can't really say you've run with the bulls.
+In order to stay safe, keep the following advice in mind.

 Number One Tip: Follow the Official Rules

-These are adapted from the official rules issued by the town council, with a few extra notes (I've also removed some rules intended for local residents only).
+These are adapted from the official rules issued by the town council, with a few extra notes (we've also removed some rules intended for local residents only).

-- Under 18s may not run or enter the course.
+- Children under 18 may not run or enter the course.

 - Do not climb on or over the fences.

-- Do not hide in corners, dead ends or doorways on the route before the release of the bulls (of course, if you need to take refuge in such places during the run, that is OK)
+- Do not hide in corners, dead ends or doorways on the route before the release of the bulls (of course, if you need to take refuge in such places during the run, that's fine)

-- Those who are drunk, drugged or otherwise perceived to be a danger to others, will not be allowed to run.
-(You will be removed and kept away from the course during the bull run, which means you may miss it all!)
+- Those who are drunk, high, or otherwise perceived to be a danger to others, will not be allowed to run.
+You will be removed and kept away from the course during the bull run, so even watching the spectacle won't be an option.

 - Do not carry anything while running.

 - Participants must be dressed appropriately.
-This includes traditional San Fermin costumes and appropriate footwear.
+This includes the traditional San Fermín costume (white shirt and pants with a red scarf) and appropriate footwear.

 - Do not distract, grab onto, harass or mistreat the animals.